64bitpandas/notes/content/data102/hypothesis testing.md

  - Issue: if we choose $p = 0.05$, we should expect that 1 in 20 tests will have a false positive result (https://xkcd.com/882/).
  - This is linked to the replication crisis (scientists pick and choose one test out of many, which increases the likelihood that it is a false positive).
  - Choosing the threshold = balancing false positives and false negatives.
 This tradeoff is context dependent.
-	 - Larger threshold = fewer false negatives, more false positives (we don't actually know in most cases though) ![[Pasted image 20220902134338.png|400]]
+	 - Larger threshold = fewer false negatives, more false positives (we don't actually know in most cases though) ![[/data102/img/Pasted image 20220902134338.png|400]]

 ### Multiple Hypothesis Testing
 When conducting multiple NHST's, we need a way to measure an error rate that's related to *all* of the tests (since we're likely to see false positives).